Peru court orders Fujimori detention in graft probe - Journal du Cameroun

 The judge took eight hours to reach his verdict which almost certainly scuppers Fujimori’s hopes of running for the presidency in 2021.

-Fujimori has twice before run for the presidency by lost out in a run-off both in 2011 and 2016, despite the Popular Force party she founded in 2001 winning the most votes in both those elections.
+Fujimori has twice before run for the presidency but lost out in a runoff both in 2011 and 2016, despite the Popular Force party she founded in 2001 winning the most votes in both those elections.

 She had been the Andean country’s most popular politician and was trying to continue a family legacy begun by her father, the son of Japanese immigrants, who was president from 1990 to 2000.